ten-protocol/go-ten/go/obsclient/README.md

 There are two clients, `ObsClient` and `AuthObsClient`

-`ObsClient` just requires a NodeClient and provides access to general Obscuro functionality that doesn't require viewing keys.
+`ObsClient` just requires a Client and provides access to general Obscuro functionality that doesn't require viewing keys.

-`AuthObsClient` requires a NodeClient, an account and a Viewing Key with signature.
+`AuthObsClient` requires a EncRPCClient, which is an RPC client with an account and a signed Viewing Key for authentication.
 It provides full Obscuro functionality, authenticating with the node and encrypting/decrypting sensitive requests.